Do I need to be a Christian to go to Church?

 I'm an adult, can I get baptised?

 Yes, adults can be baptised!
 We'd love to help you explore this.
 Come along on a Sunday and we can begin the conversation.
 If you've been baptised (or christened) before, then you can 're-affirm your baptismal vows'.
-Helen, the priest in charge, can talk this through with you, along with any questions you might have.
+Alison, our vicar, can talk this through with you, along with any questions you might have.

 I would like to get married at St Mary's - what do I need to do?